ahtrahddis/MyEnglishGreekDict/README.md

 **Notes:**

-- This file has been tested with only Paperwhite 3 and 5 devices and the latest available firmware.
+- This file has been tested with Paperwhite 7th and 11th generation, running the latest available firmware.
 - I suggest you to add [freeeneldict](https://freeeneldict.wordpress.com/) too and use it along with this one!

 ## Changelog